 On September 12, 1939, 31 Hereford was purchased from the bank by Caroline Stevenson (Saltonstall) Mack, the wife of Harold A. Mack.
 They previously had lived at 31 Fairfield.
 That same month, he filed for (and subsequently received) permission to remodel the interior of the house.
 It remained a single-family dwelling.

 Harold Mack was an importer with offices and a store, The Artisans, at 165 Newbury.
 Caroline Mack was Secretary of the Consumers League of Massachusetts and an active environmental conservationist.

 Harold Mack died in January of 1968.
 Caroline Mack continued to live at 31 Hereford until her death in November of 1983.

-In July of 1984, Mark Williams and his wife, Meryl S. LeBoff, purchased 31 Hereford from the estate of Caroline S. Mack.
+On July 24, 1984, 31 Hereford was purchased from Caroline Mack’s estate by Mark Williams and his wife, Meryl S. LeBoff.
 In October of 1984, they applied for (and subsequently received) permission to convert the property into a two-family dwelling.

 Mark Williams and Meryl LeBoff divorced and, on September 6, 2016, he transferred his interest in 31 Hereford to her.